Irish pound

-The pound (Irish: punt) was the currency of the Republic of Ireland until 2002.
+The pound (Irish: punt) was the currency of Ireland until 2002.
 Its ISO 4217 code was IEP, and the symbol was £ (or IR£ for distinction).
 The Irish pound was replaced by the euro on 1 January 1999.
 Euro currency did not begin circulation until the beginning of 2002.

 First pound

 The earliest Irish coinage was introduced in the late 10th century, with an £sd system of one pound divided into twenty shillings, each of twelve silver pence.
 Parity with sterling was established by King John around 1210, so that Irish silver could move freely into the English economy and help to finance his wars in France.
 However, from 1460, Irish coins were minted with a different silver content than those of England, so that the values of the two currencies diverged.

 During the Williamite War of 1689–1691, King James II, no longer reigning in England and Scotland, issued an emergency base-metal coinage known as gun money.

+In 1701, a proclamation stated one English shilling was equal to 1s.
+1d. in Irish, making it possible for Irish copper coins to circulate with English silver coins.
+In 1737, the gold guinea coin was fixed at 21s.
+English or 22/9 Irish (i.e. 252 pence and 273 pence respectively).
+This effectively pegged the Irish pound to the English at a ratio of 13:12 in both gold and silver, i.e. an Irish pound was worth 12/13 of an English pound.

-In 1701, the relationship between the Irish pound and sterling was fixed at £13 Irish to 12 GBP (The Pound Scots had yet another value; it was absorbed into sterling in 1707 at a ratio of 12 to 1.)
-This relationship made it possible for Irish copper coins to circulate with English silver coins, since thirteen Irish pence had the same value as one shilling sterling.
+(The Pound Scots had yet another value; it was absorbed into sterling in 1707 at a ratio of 12 to 1.)

 In 1801, the Kingdom of Ireland became part of the United Kingdom, but the Irish pound continued to circulate until January 1826.
 Between 1804 and 1813, silver tokens worth 10d were issued by the Bank of Ireland and were denominated in pence Irish.
 The last copper coins of the Irish pound were minted in 1823, and in 1826 the Irish pound was merged with the pound sterling.
 After 1826, some Irish banks continued to issue paper currency, but these were denominated in sterling, and no more distinctly Irish coins were minted until the creation of the Irish Free State in the 20th century.